Roc Oil Company: History

 John Doran was the CEO and founder of Roc Oil Company from 1999 to 2008, ending due to an untimely passing.
 Doran had extensive experience in both geology as well as being classified as an 'oil man' after large involvement in the expansion of gas exploration and production across Europe, the Middle East and Australia.
-Proceeding the start-up of Roc Oil Company, Doran was the managing director of Command Petroleum where before departing managed the sale of Command to London Stock Exchange (LSE) listed company Cairn Energy in 1996.
+Proceeding the start-up of Roc Oil Company, Doran was the managing director of Command Petroleum where before departing managed the sale of Command to London Stock Exchange listed company Cairn Energy in 1996.

-Inception of Roc Oil Company

-Following Doran's involvement with Command Petroleum, he started the Roc Oil Company in 1996, which was a private start-up company with the aims of exploring opportunities for gas and oil exploration, production and development in Australia, Asia, parts of Africa and the Middle East.
+Following Doran's involvement with Command Petroleum, he started Roc Oil Company in 1996, which was a private startup company with the aim of exploring opportunities for gas and oil exploration, production and development in Australia, Asia, parts of Africa and the Middle East.
 Up until 1999 the company owned no assets, no working capital, and no partners.
-In 1999 the Roc Oil listed on the Australian Stock Exchange (ASX) through an initial public offering (IPO), raising AU$150 million.
-Roc Oil utilised these funds to acquire a range of oil and gas assets in Eastern England and in the UK North Sea.
+In 1999 Roc Oil listed on the Australian Securities Exchange, raising $150 million.
+Roc Oil utilised these funds to acquire a range of oil and gas assets in East of England and in the North Sea.
 The core of these assets was the Saltfleetby Gas Field in Lincolnshire, which was underdeveloped later becoming one of the largest onshore gas field in the UK.

-In mid-2008 John Doran passed away after a sudden illness at 62 years of age.
-Roc Oil's Chief Operating Officer Bruce Clement took charge on a temporary basis following the passing of Doran.
-Doran was mourned by his close family including his wife and two children.
-After two months as Acting CEO of Roc Oil Company, Clement was appointed as chief executive officer.
-ROC Chairman, Andrew Love stated, "the board had completed an external search for candidates and is confident that Bruce is the best person to lead the company."
+In mid-2008 John Doran died after a sudden illness at 62 years of age.
+Roc Oil's Chief Operating Officer Bruce Clement was appointed as chief executive officer.

 Major Capital Raisings and Mergers & Acquisitions

-2001

-In April 2001, Roc Oil Company made a friendly unsolicited offer to acquire 40% of Canadian gas and oil exploration company, Gulfstream Resources Canada Ltd for C$1.10 per share of Gulfstream's outstanding common stock, approximately 25.7 million shares.
+In April 2001, Roc Oil Company made a friendly unsolicited offer to acquire 40% of Gulfstream Resources Canada.
 The offer was valued at C$28.3 million, however was rejected by the Gulfstream.
-The Gulfstream chairman J. Angus McKee made a statement following the offer, stating "We do not welcome the Roc Oil offer, which we believe to be opportunistic and unrealistic".